Pixel-0-1/Homework4_RL24/README.md

 ## 1. Start Gazebo simulation

 To visualize :
-1. The robot at the desired position x = −3 m, y = 3.5 m, Y = −90 deg
+a.
+The robot at the desired position x = −3 m, y = 3.5 m, Y = −90 deg
-2. The obstacle 9 at position x = −3 m, y = −3.3 m, z = 0.1 m, Y = 90 deg
+b.
+The obstacle 9 at position x = −3 m, y = −3.3 m, z = 0.1 m, Y = 90 deg
-3. The Aruco marker 115 positionated on the obstacle 9 launch :
+c.
+The Aruco marker 115 positionated on the obstacle 9 launch :

 ```bash